 Your lawyer will remain by your side until you are satisfied with the settlement and will also make sure you and your family have the resources you need to move forward with your lives.
 After a pedestrian accident, you are bound to have questions and your lawyer will be able to answer them for you and let you know what to expect after you decide to file a claim to request compensation.
 An attorney will take care of all the legal details and protect your rights.

-Contact the Chester Law Group for Assistance with Your Pedestrian Accident Case
+Contact the Ohio Car Accident Lawyers for Assistance with Your Pedestrian Accident Case

 After an accident, you only need to concern yourself with recovering.
 When we work for you as your attorneys, it is our job to investigate the accident, collect the pertinent information, compile the information for your claim, and work to get a favorable settlement.
 Our attorneys will be by your side for the duration and will see your case through until the end.
 We will protect your rights and your interests and make sure you have everything you need to get your life back on track.

-If you or someone you love suffers injuries in a pedestrian accident, the Chester Law Group is here to provide you the assistance you need.
+If you or someone you love suffers injuries in a pedestrian accident, the Ohio Car Accident Lawyers is here to provide you the assistance you need.
 We have locations throughout the state of Ohio and years of legal experience helping accident victims receive the compensation they deserve.
 Our attorneys will work hard to make sure your medical expenses, lost income, and pain and suffering receive careful consideration.
 We are available to answer any questions you may have and want to make sure you and your family receive justice.

 We are here to help you receive the compensation you need to continue with your life.
 Call our office today for a no-obligation consultation so we can discuss your case further.